dp-os/gez/examples/docs/src/en/api/core/render-context.md

 - **Type**: `Gez`
 - **Read-only**: `true`

 Reference to the Gez instance.
-Used to access core framework functionalities and configuration information.
+Used to access core framework functionality and configuration information.

 ### redirect

 - **Type**: `string | null`
 - **Default**: `null`

 Redirection address.
-Once set, the server can perform HTTP redirection based on this value, commonly used in login verification, permission control, etc.
+When set, the server can perform HTTP redirection based on this value, commonly used in login verification, permission control, etc.

 ```ts title="entry.node.ts"
 // Login verification example